What Do Jehovah's Witnesses Believe?

 A Jehovah Witness believes their organization is God's channel of communication to the world today.
 All other belief systems are thought to be false and dominated by Satan the Devil.

-A Jehovah Witness believes they are a true Christian.
+Jehovah Witnesses believe they are the only true Christians.
 While most Christians put Jesus first, the Jehovah's Witnesses worship Jehovah because they believe that Jesus came to do the will of his Father (Jehovah).
 Therefore a Jehovah Witness does not worship Jesus.
 They pray to God through Jesus and believe they should always put Jehovah first.

 Casual dating is not allowed.
 Jehovah's Witnesses who date are expected to be 'marriage minded'.

 A Jehovah Witness believes that the Devil is a real angel who once served Jehovah and chose to rebel against him.
 The Devil, i.e. Satan, also persuaded other angels, i.e. demons, to rebel against God as well.
-Witnesses believe the Devil is testing God's people today to see if he can trick them into leaving Jehovah's organization, - the Watchtower.
+Witnesses believe the Devil is testing God's people today to see if he can trick them into leaving God's organization (the Watchtower).

 A disfellowshipped Jehovah Witness is someone who has been excommunicated from their religion.
 This can happen when someone breaks some of the rules, disagrees, or tests the organization's authority beyond reasonable limits.
 Sometimes Witnesses 'disassociate' themselves either by resigning, joining another religion, having a blood transfusion, etc. ...
 A disassociated Jehovah Witness is shunned and treated the same as a disfellowshipped Jehovah Witness.

 The leaders of the organization believe they are God's faithful and discreet slave in these last days before armageddon.
 They believe they are God's channel of communication to the world today.
-Matthew 24:45-51 Faithful Jehovah's Witnesses believe this is 'the truth'.
-That's why disagreeing God's slave, the Watchtower, is thought to be the same as disagreeing with God.
+Matthew 24:45-51 Disagreeing with 'the slave' is thought to be the same as disagreeing with God.

 JW's are politically neutral.
 They cannot salute the flag, sing the national anthem, or say the pledge of allegiance.

 JW's are taught to be friendly and respectful towards non believers (except for JW's who leave their religion).
-The WT teaches JW's not to have close friends outside the organization.
+The Watchtower teaches JW's not to have close friends outside the organization.

-The Great Crowd or 'other sheep' refers to people who will be resurrected to life on earth in God's kingdom.
-Only a little flock or 144000 humans go to heaven to rule with Jesus, according to the Witnesses.
-Everyone else believes they will live forever on a paradise earth.
-The vast majority of JW's believe they are part of the Great Crowd with a 'earthly hope'.
+The Great Crowd or 'other sheep' refers to people who will be resurrected to life on a paradise earth in God's kingdom.
+They believe that only a little flock or 144000 humans go to heaven.
+Thus the vast majority of JW's believe they are part of the Great Crowd with a 'earthly hope'.

 A Jehovah Witness believes that only 144,000 anointed humans go to heaven to rule over the earth with Jesus Christ in God's kingdom.
 Everyone else has an 'earthly hope'.
 This means they believe one of two things will happen.